se-sic/VaRA-Tool-Suite/docs/source/tutorials/visualizing_data.rst

 .. program-output:: vara-plot -h
     :nostderr:

-To see what plot-specific a plot has, you need to look at the help output for that specific plot, e.g.:
+To see what plot-specific options a plot has, you need to look at the help output for that specific plot, e.g.:

 .. program-output:: vara-plot pc-overview-plot -h
     :nostderr: